yegor256/blog/static/talks.md

 ---
 layout: static
 title: "Talks"
-description:
+description: |
-  Here is a full list of my talks, at conferences, meetups, expos, workshops, etc.
+  Here is a full list of my talks, at conferences, meetups, expos, workshops, etc. There are both upcoming and already happened.
 permalink: talks.html
 keywords:
   - talks about software development